N5GEH/n5geh.tools.entirety_deprecated/README.md

 ####  Device Menu
 This is the usual Web Edit Interface.
 You use this dialog to set properties of your device and open channel between the GUI Application and the platform.
 This will test communication and serve to registration  using the API (binary) Command Interface.
-By selecting "Devices" in the left pane, the right pane list of device types will be shown.
+By selecting "+ IoT Agent" in the left pane, the right pane list of device types will be shown.
 The user can select appreciated type of device from this dropdown menu and see list of properties belong to the device type by pressing register Button.

  <img src="documentation/images/RegisterMenu.png" width=850>

-The Mandatory properties can not be left empety and you will recieve feedback about validation of provided information.
+The Mandatory properties can not be left empty and you will receive feedback about validation of provided information.
 A list of properties for PMU are presented in the image.

   <img src="documentation/images/registerProperties.png" width=850>